fluiddyn/transonic/doc/examples/methods.rst

 these functions in the methods: boring, bad in terms of readability and good to introduce bugs...

-With FluidPythran, one can easily use Pythran for methods:
+With Transonic, one can easily use Pythran for methods:

 .. literalinclude:: methods.py